In this article:

 - I would like to set a picture as a background.
 What is the optimal picture size?

-- I have changed the background picture or background color, but nothing changes.
+- I have changed the background picture or background color, but nothing changed.
 Why?

 - How can I use my own Fonts?